 Let your inner child out with this Tokiwa Shoji Super Mario Air Hockey game!
 You can use it on any surface for a competitive air hockey game.
 This option is slightly larger than what you'd find in a gashapon but equally as fun!

 Looking for snacks to enjoy while your new plush toys are on the way?
-Bokksu Market has a wide selection of sweet and savory snacks to transport you to Japan.
+Bokksu Boutique has a wide selection of sweet and savory snacks to transport you to Japan.
 You'll even find household items, though they won't be miniatures!

 By Krystina Quintana